Jefferson Seed Library

 • Hale’s Best Jumbo: Early maturing, salmon-toned flesh.
 Thrives in hot weather.
 Heirloom.

 • Honey Rock: High-yielding sweet and juicy fruit.
-Salmon toned flesh.
+Salmon-toned flesh.
 Vines are wilt-resistant.
 Produces 5-7 melons per plant.

 You May Also Like: